-- How do organisational, geographic, and societal boundaries interact with each other?
+- How do organisational, geographic, and societal boundaries influence the process to achieve SDGs?

-- How does entrepreneurship, innovation, and governance drive changes in these boundaries over time?
+- How do entrepreneurship, innovation, and governance drive changes in sustainable development practices over time?

 - “How does policy exert real effects?”
 Foreign Experts Grant awarded by the Ministry of Science and Technology of PR China.
 The grant is the highest-level award given by the Chinese government to support the engagement of foreign experts in scientific research and scholarly exchange.
 The grant aims to foster long term international research and scholarly collaborations, and therefore is renewable on an annual basis.
 The total amount for this year is 855,000 RMB (£94,119).